 We spent the last few months doing a good bit of soul-searching with our one-year nomadiversary there on the horizon, imagining what our second year as wanderers will bring and how we can continue to optimize our travel, while still challenging ourselves in this unconventional life we constructed for ourselves.
 We’ve decided, with much difficulty, that it’s time to part ways with our Airstream.

-We’re not getting off the road – far from it, in fact! – we’re just seeking a different type of RV (newer, and motorized instead of being a tow-behind) that will allow us some new experiences and comforts that our current setup isn’t as well suited for.
+We’re not getting off the road – we’re just seeking a different type of RV (newer, and motorized instead of being a tow-behind) that will allow us some new experiences and comforts that our current setup isn’t as well suited for.
 We took a 50 year old trailer and made it as new as possible, but it’s still a vintage RV being used as a daily driver.
 A new home where she’ll have a lot fewer miles put on her seems like the best option to keep her in great working shape for years to come.

 As abrupt as it may seem, it was a difficult, emotional decision for us that we haven’t taken lightly.
 While we’re really going to miss our trailer’s distinctive look, the great community surrounding Airstream ownership, the feeling of living in something we built mostly ourselves, and the pride in having taken an abandoned trailer that was destined for the scrap yard and making it beautiful again, we look forward to the new perspective and opportunities this change will give us.